Courses

 Performance Objectives: Upon completion of this course, you should be able to:

-• Gain appreciation for the fact that the only way to facilitate sustainable change is by strengthening the person’s own, internal motivation for commitment and change.
+• Facilitate sustainable change by strengthening your employees’ internal motivations for commitment and change.

-• Accept ambivalence as an expected component of behavior change.
+• Accept uncertainty as an expected component of behavior change.

-• Apply the transtheoretical model of behavior change to assess their own level of readiness and that of their co-participant.
+• Apply the Transtheoretical Model of behavior change to assess your own level of readiness.

-• Have the opportunity to review and practice each of the microskills of MI: reflections, open-ended questions, summaries, affirmations, and information sharing.
+• Review and practice each of the micro-skills of MI: reflections, open-ended questions, summaries, affirmations, and information sharing.